-On any given weekend you’ll find Richard Fraser and his family standing behind the counter at Wycombe Vineyards, pouring wine and guiding customers through the tasting process.
+On any given weekend you’ll find Richard and Chris Fraser and their family standing behind the counter at Wycombe Vineyards, pouring wine and guiding customers through the tasting process.

 Their vision is to create a European-style winery — smaller, estate, family-owned.
 All of Wycombe’s wines are estate bottled, meaning the juice comes only from their acreage in Buckingham and it’s bottled onsite.

 It’s smaller that way, and that’s the way Richard likes it because he can keep in touch with people.

 “People come for the experience,” he explains, “Meet the family.
 Taste the wine.
 Take your time.
 Not in a rush.”

 The value of a local winery versus just picking something up at the state store is that you can taste the wine before you buy it, Richard says.
 “It’s fresher, better tasting.
 This is what the grape tastes like.”

 Wycombe Vineyards sits on 65 acres of preserved land that has been in the family since 1925.
 In 1999, Richard did a test strip of different root stocks to match the soil.
 Then they started planting in 2000 and every year until 2004.
 They now have about 9 acres of classic Vinefera and French Hybrid varietals in various stages of maturity.
 In 2005 they bottled their first wine.